superchris/codebeam_2024/index.md

 # So what?
 - Standardized by W3C (fine folks who brought us HTML etc)
-- We supported by all the browsers
+- Well supported by all the browsers
 - Portable
 - Fast
 - safe

 ---

-# But rly so what?
-## It's also a better abstraction boundary
+# It's also a better abstraction boundary
-### And this is why it actually matters
+### And this is what matters most

 ---